Powder for solution for injection

 difficulty breathing, new or worsening cough, new or worsening fever (these may be

 the signs of a rare, but serious lung disorder called eosinophilic pneumonia)

-tingling or numbness of the hands or feet (paraesthesia)
+tingling, burning or numbness of arms and hands or legs and feet (paraesthesia)

 changes in heart rhythm